 Most alcohol products are also extremely flammable.
-This puts your home at a great risk, so we advise against the use of alcohol when dealing with bed bugs.
+This puts your home at great risk, so we advise against the use of alcohol when dealing with bed bugs.

 It’s simply not worth taking the risk of getting stains on your furniture or setting your home on fire.
 All - for the sake of killing a small part of the bed bugs population.

-Bed bugs are most visible to the human eye when they have just finished eating.
+A: Bed bugs are most visible to the human eye when they have just finished eating.
 It is then when their size reaches its maximum capacity.
 Their eggs are very small and it may be necessary to use a magnifying glass or similar tool to identify them.

-However, when the bed bugs’ population is higher than the average, the insect are clustered at a spot.
+However, when the bed bugs’ population is higher than the average, the insects are clustered at a spot.
 They form a giant black or reddish marking which is very visible.
 Check our detailed guide to all the signs of bed bugs infestation.
 It will help you identify the insects and their eggs easily.

 There are several ways to get rid of bed bug eggs in your carpet.
 One of them is to use diatomaceous earth and then vacuum of what’s left of the bed bug eggs and shells.

-Bed bugs can get in very narrow places that are hard to reach by most other insects.
+A: Bed bugs can get in very narrow places that are hard to reach by most other insects.
 Their small size and activity during the night is a huge advantage.

 Bed bugs crawl over the body of people to find a suitable spot for feeding.
-Once they finish with their meal, they get back to a place which is as close to the food source as possible.
+Once they finish with their meal, they get back to a place that is as close to the food source as possible.

 In this aspect, bed bugs may prefer to hide inside the hair of the animal or person they feed on.
-When they hide in your hair, it may take you awhile before you realise that.
+When they hide in your hair, it may take you a while before you realise that.